|

 IN BRIEF

-The resolution of differential equations represents a major challenge in the field of applied mathematics and proves essential for modeling numerous natural and industrial phenomena.
-To approach this complex subject, various simplified methodologies have been developed.
-These allow us to identify and analyze the solutions of these equations, whether they are linear or non-linear.
-Among the most commonly used approaches are analytical methods, such as the method of variation of the constant, and numerical techniques, which allow for approximations over defined intervals.
-These methods provide researchers and professionals with valuable tools to understand and predict dynamic systems where differential equations play a key role.
+The resolution of differential equations is a major challenge in the field of applied mathematics and is essential for modeling many natural and industrial phenomena.
+To tackle this complex subject, several simplified methodologies have been developed.
+These allow for the identification and analysis of solutions to these equations, whether they are linear or non-linear.
+Among the most commonly used approaches are analytical methods, such as the method of variation of the constant, and numerical techniques, which provide approximations over defined intervals.
+These methods offer researchers and professionals valuable tools for understanding and predicting dynamic systems where differential equations play a key role.

-Differential equations are an essential tool in applied mathematics, allowing for the modeling of many natural and industrial phenomena.
-The resolution of these equations may seem complex, but several simplified methodologies exist to facilitate the approach.
-This article explores the various resolution techniques, including the homogeneous equation, the method of variation of the constant, and numerical resolution, while illuminating the underlying principles surrounding these methods.
+Differential equations represent an essential tool in applied mathematics, allowing the modeling of numerous natural and industrial phenomena.
+Solving these equations may seem complex, but several simplified methodologies exist to facilitate their approach.
+This article explores the various resolution techniques, including the homogeneous equation, the variation of the constant method, and numerical resolution, while shedding light on the underlying principles surrounding these methods.

 Understanding Differential Equations

-Differential equations are relationships that involve a function as well as its derivatives.
+Differential equations are relationships involving a function and its derivatives.
 They describe how a certain quantity varies with respect to another variable.
-For example, a simple equation of the type y’ = ay + b, with a and b being real constants, can be used to model processes of growth or decline.
+For example, a simple equation of the form y’ = ay + b, with a and b as real constants, can be used to model growth or decline processes.

 Homogeneous Equation and General Solution

-The resolution of differential equations often begins with the treatment of the associated homogeneous equation.
-In the case of an equation of the type y’ + a(y) = 0, the general solution can be expressed in the form y(x) = λe^{-A(x)}, where λ represents a real or complex constant.
-Knowing this form of solution is crucial for addressing the resolution of non-homogeneous differential equations.
+The resolution of differential equations often begins with addressing the associated homogeneous equation.
+In the case of an equation of the type y’ + a(y) = 0, the general solution can be expressed as y(x) = λe^{-A(x)}, where λ represents a real or complex constant.
+Knowledge of this form of the solution is crucial for tackling the resolution of non-homogeneous differential equations.

 The Cauchy Method